Jay9093/Aws-with-terraform/README.md

 AWS and Devops tools
 ---

-# AWS with Terraform
-This project demonstrates the creation and management of AWS services using Terraform, showcasing best practices in DevOps and cloud infrastructure management.

 ## Project Overview
 The AWS with Terraform project aims to provide a comprehensive example of deploying and managing AWS resources using Terraform.
 It serves as a practical guide for setting up infrastructure as code, promoting automation, scalability, and maintainability in cloud environments.
+It involves the deployment of a Flask-based phone book application on Amazon Web Services (AWS) using Infrastructure as Code (IaC) principles with Terraform, with the integration of a managed Relational Database Service (RDS).

 ## Features